bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 For example ``tag()('span')`` is the same as ``match(this._mode === 'tag')('span')``

-When using concise syntax, any subpredicate consisting only from identifier (`[a-zA-Z0-9-]+`) is interpreted as a non-standard mode's name.
+When using concise syntax, any subpredicate consisting only from identifier (`[a-zA-Z0-9-]+`) is interpreted as a non-standard mode name.
 For example, subpredicate `my-mode` is equal to ``this._mode === 'my-mode'``.

 To define a subpredicate using a non-standard mode in JS syntax we use `mode` keyword.
 It is a helper method similar to `match` construction.
-It takes a string as an argument and returns a function for template's body.
+It takes a string as an argument and returns a function for template body.
 Considering all this `mode('my-mode')` is the same as ``this._mode === 'my-mode'``.

-***

 ##### Arbitrary conditions